 Be Clear and Concise.
 Your application materials should indicate your achievements, vision, and abilities, but without being cluttered or overlong.

-To that end, keep your cover letter to 1-2 pages of crisp prose, and distill your CV.
+To that end, keep your cover letter to 1-2 pages of crisp prose (one page is usually best), and distill your CV.
 Readers shouldn’t have to wade through verbose text or dozens of pages to learn about you.
-For instance, refrain from listing hundreds of performances or compositions; instead, your CV can present selected or representative ones, and your website can provide complete lists.
+For instance, refrain from listing hundreds of performances or compositions; instead, your CV can present representative ones, and your website can provide complete lists.

-Be sure that everything is neat and well-formatted so that readers can grasp your accomplishments at a glance.
+In tandem, be sure that every document is neat and well-formatted so that readers can grasp your accomplishments and objectives at a glance.
+Moreover, clear, well-crafted documents indicate that you’re a skilled communicator and organizer of information.

 Obtain Pre-submission Critiques.
-Before you apply, be sure that experienced mentors review your materials and website.
+Before you apply, ask knowledgeable mentors to review your materials, social media accounts, and website.

-If you’re still in school, establish relationships with faculty mentors as well as staff members in your school’s career services office and ask them to critique your qualifications, CV and cover letter.
+If you’re still in school, establish relationships with faculty mentors as well as your school’s career services staff and ask them to critique your qualifications and materials.

-Update Your Website.
+Update Your Website & Social Media.
 Make certain that search committee members can hear recent tracks, view videos, and understand your artistic mission and background by visiting your website.
 Your site design should also convey that you’re a with-it, new-century professional.

 Related posts